How to Delete Your Facebook Reviews

 fake review response

-Stay On Top of Customer Reviews with Birdeye
+Stay on top of Facebook reviews with Birdeye

 Birdeye reviews

 Birdeye gives you automatic notifications whenever you get a negative review.
-In the Birdeye dashboard, you have the ability to respond to reviews on over 150 sites.
+In the Birdeye dashboard, you can view, manage, and respond to reviews on over 250+ sites.
 When you post a response, it will also be posted on the site where the review originally appeared.

-Birdeye also allows you to automatically send response templates to your customers.
-The dashboard contains multiple templates meant to deal with both positive and negative reviews.
+Birdeye also allows you to create response templates to quickly respond to your customer reviews on sites like Facebook, Google, etc. The dashboard contains multiple templates meant to deal with both positive and negative reviews.
 Even if you don’t have the time to attend to all of your reviews, you don’t have to fall behind on your responses.

 Ticketing

 Some reviews require personal attention.
 With Birdeye’s ticketing feature, you can “assign” the job of responding to a certain review to an employee.
-You’ll be able to track your tickets, making it easier than ever to see how long it’s taking to respond to employees.
+You’ll be able to track your tickets, making it easier to see how long it takes to respond to employees.

 Use Birdeye, the #1 Reviews Software

 Birdeye has been named the #1 company in the reputation management industry by G2Crowd.
-The Americans Business Awards recently gave Birdeye an award for “Most Innovative Tech Company.”
+The Americans Business Awards recently awarded Birdeye “Most Innovative Tech Company.”